-Revolution's Rise of The Rest® seed fund (ROTR) is managed by AOL Co-Founder Steve Case, and NYT best-selling author J.D.
-Vance, and is backed by over 30 iconic business leaders including Amazon founder Jeff Bezos, Starbucks Chairman Howard Schultz, fashion designer Tory Burch and Alphabet Chairman Eric Schmidt.
+Revolution's Rise of the Rest® seed fund (ROTR) is managed by AOL Co-Founder Steve Case and New York Times best-selling author J.D.
+Vance and is backed by over 30 iconic business leaders including Amazon Founder Jeff Bezos, former Starbucks Chairman and CEO Howard Schultz, fashion designer Tory Burch and former Google CEO and Alphabet Chairman Eric Schmidt.
 ROTR supports entrepreneurs outside of Silicon Valley and other coastal tech hubs.
 It is a nationwide effort to work closely with entrepreneurs in emerging startup ecosystems.
 This is the beginning of a new era for entrepreneurship across the U.S. — high-growth companies can now start and scale anywhere, not just in a few coastal cities.

-The University of Pikeville is working alongside AppHarvest in its goal of making Eastern Kentucky the high-tech greenhouse capital in the U.S. AppHarvest is currently operating from an office located in UPIKE’s new Health Professions Education Building.
-The university is actively exploring the idea of developing curriculum that aligns with the high-tech Ag industry and specifically provides valuable skills desired by AppHarvest’s large-scale greenhouse operation.
-UPIKE President Dr. Burton J. Webb and Provost Dr. Lori Werth are working with Wageningen University & Research and HAS University of Applied Sciences.
+AppHarvest is currently operating from an office located in UPIKE’s new Health Professions Education building.
+The University is actively exploring the idea of developing curriculum that aligns with the high-tech Ag industry and provides valuable skills desired by AppHarvest’s large-scale greenhouse operation.
+President Dr. Burton J. Webb and Provost Dr. Lori Werth are working with Wageningen University & Research and HAS University of Applied Sciences.
 Both institutions are located in the Netherlands, which has earned a reputation for being the high-tech Ag capital of the world.
-UPIKE President Dr. Burton J. Webb said, “Businesses like AppHarvest are looking to Appalachia because of our beautiful surroundings, willing workforce and open arms.
-We are pleased that AppHarvest and Rise of The Rest have partnered to invest in the lives of Appalachians as we work together to build a new, more diverse economy.”
-The two Webbs, who are of no familial relation, quickly formed a collaborative relationship.

 "The network of high-tech greenhouses by AppHarvest will not only serve as a catalyst to provide high-quality, affordable produce to the United States, but it will serve as a model for rural economic development built on the ideas that true transformation occurs when you empower those vested in the region to dream, to explore, and to achieve."